 Even after 700 years Chirk Castle and its landscape hold many mysteries.
-From 9-22 November we’ll be investigating some of them as team of community volunteers, led by professional archaeologists from the Clwyd-Powys Archaeological Trust, once again descend on the Castle.
+From 7 to 21 September we’ll be investigating some of them as team of community volunteers, led by professional archaeologists from the Clwyd-Powys Archaeological Trust, once again descend on the Castle.

 Over the last few years, we’ve been carrying out research to understand more about the castle and its surroundings in more detail after an archaeological survey hinted that there is still lots waiting to be discovered.

-Last year, an excavation revealed the outer walls of a large two-storey building on the west side of the castle.
+Over the last couple of years, excavation has revealed the outer walls of a large two-storey building on the west side of the castle.
 The purpose of the building is unknown, but some of the artefacts recovered from the initial dig suggest part of it may have been used as a smithy.

 Now a team of archaeologists is returning to uncover more of its secrets in a new dig.